Eating Disorders

 • Deceptive or secretive behaviour around food

-The most effective treatment for anorexia nervosa generally requires a team approach, which may include a dietitian, psychologist and a therapist.
+The most effective treatment for anorexia nervosa generally requires a team approach, which may include a dietitian, psychologist and therapist.

 1. Bulimia nervosa